-Blackboard:
+CANVAS:

-This course uses Blackboard, a Web-based course management system in which a password-protected site is created for each course.
-The readings that do not come out of the Smedley and Gould texts will be posted on Blackboard.
-You will be responsible for checking the Blackboard course site regularly for class work and announcements.
+This course uses Canvas, a Web-based course management system in which a password-protected site is created for each course.
+You will be responsible for checking the Canvas course site regularly for class work and announcements.
 As with all computer systems, there are occasional scheduled downtimes as well as unanticipated disruptions.
-Notification of these disruptions will be posted on the Blackboard login page.
+Notification of these disruptions will be posted on the Canvas login page.
 Scheduled downtimes are not an excuse for late work.
 However, if there is an unscheduled downtime for a significant period of time, I will make an adjustment if it occurs close to the due date.
-Blackboard is available at http://courses.utexas.edu.
+Canvas is available at http://courses.utexas.edu.
 Support is provided by the ITS Help Desk at 475-9400 Monday through Friday 8 am to 6 pm, so plan accordingly.